As the world returns to work, crafting the perfect resume has never been more critical.

-“Sure, they can take a bunch of canned statements and weave in the most specific to the targeted role of the client, but that won’t have as much of an effect when it’s done by a professional human.”
+“Sure, they can take a bunch of canned statements and weave in the most specific to the targeted role of the client, but that won’t have as much of an effect when done by a professional human.”

 Will the bots replace hiring managers altogether?
 Or are we heading towards a future hybrid model for job applications?